AbhinabaSaha-git/Bike-Sharing-Assignment/README.md

 ## Technologies Used
--used language python.
+- used language python.
--Modules: numpy,pandasmatplotlib,seaborn
+- Modules: numpy,pandasmatplotlib,seaborn
--for ML - sklearn and statsmodels.
+- for ML - sklearn and statsmodels.

 ## Acknowledgements
 - References :  [towardsdatascience](https://towardsdatascience.com/).